Through safety in each field is of equal importance, safety in chemical industry needs more attention because of its specific nature.

 CLICK HERE FOR > MSDS

-Many hazard are known after the accident only as in case of Bhopal and so many incidents.
+Many hazards are known after the accident only as in case of Bhopal and so many incidents.
 Engineering controls may not be possible or available at many places.
 Control devices and personal protections are inadequate many times.
 Warning device may either not be available or not be functioning well.

 All these diversified working conditions and operational situations pose many dangers which need their proper knowledge and attention followed by proper safety measures and proper preventive as well as corrective maintenance.